Cross Stitch Tips For Large Projects

 Make Rows Of Half Stitches First

-This piggybacks off of the first tip and it works well for stitching groups of stitches of the same color that are next to or close to one another.
+This tip piggybacks off the first one and works well for stitching groups of stitches of the same color that are next to or close to one another.
 Work rows of half stitches first, and then go back the opposite way to complete each cross stitch.
+(This technique is referred to as the Danish method.)

-This method makes it easier in my opinion to quickly count out stitches and it also makes it easier to take out half stitches when you miscount.
-It also ensures you are making each stitch in the same direction and order, which allows for neater looking cross stitches.
+This method makes it easier to count out stitches quickly and to take out half stitches when you miscount.
+It also ensures you make each stitch in the same direction and order, resulting in neater-looking cross stitches.

-You can work this method row by row or with multiple rows of stitches at a time.
+You can work this method row by row or in multiple rows at a time.

 Breaking Up The Pattern

-If the pattern is super large, it may be helpful to break the pattern up into quadrants and focus on completing one quadrant at a time.
+If the pattern is very large, it may be helpful to break it into quadrants and focus on completing one quadrant at a time.
+Most of the time, larger patterns are divided across several pages, which makes selecting a quadrant easier.

-Naturally, large scale projects can take a long time.
-This can become tedious and discouraging at times if you can’t clearly see a lot of progress.
+Naturally, large-scale projects can take a long time, which can be tedious and discouraging if you can’t clearly see much progress.

-I personally find breaking projects into smaller pieces helps to keep me motivated.
-It will be exciting to see an entire section completed vs having to wait until the very end to see progress!
+Breaking projects into smaller pieces helps to keep me motivated.
+It will be exciting to see an entire section completed versus having to wait until the very end to see progress!

 Parking Method

-This method is almost the complete opposite of the first few ways we just went over.
-This way allows you to alternate through many colors instead of stitching one color at a time and “park” the threads on the front of the fabric to mark out the next place that colors is used.
+This method is the complete opposite of the first few ways we just went over.
+This way allows you to alternate through many colors instead of stitching one color at a time and “park” the threads on the front of the fabric to mark the next place where color is used.

-If you’re interested in trying it, Peacock And Fig has a great tutorial on it.
+If you’re interested in trying it, Peacock and Fig have a great tutorial.

 Conclusion